sudinraj/HomeworkDiscipline/README.md

 She will send a popup telling you to get back to work.
 If you decide to disobey and keep playing, she will keep sending popups until you stop.

-# To run the App:
-Download the Dist folder and run the exe

 ## Navigating the App:
+- Run the exe file.
 - Press the "Click to monitor games." button to make the app only monitor if you are playing games.
 - Press the "Click to monitor games." button to make the app monitor if you are playing games or watching YouTube.
 - Press the "Click to add games for mom to detect." button to add games that will be detected by the app.